 To identify some best practices common to all types of business, we examined three recent sales compensation projects we’ve done.
 They were all for companies that run large-scale sales operations - thousands of sales reps or agents, and millions of sales transactions.

-Royal Bank of Canada – with over 3,500 mortgage specialists and investment advisors.
+- Large Canadian Bank – with over 3,500 mortgage specialists and investment advisors.

 Nationwide - ~15,000 in-house and independent insurance agents.

 - A multinational consumer electronics brand (sorry, it cannot be named) – with over 5,000 global payees.

 Below are five sales incentive tactics we’ve identified that are worth your consideration.
 (By the way, this blog post summarizes the content of an ebook called “How 3 Fortune 500 Companies Optimized Sales Compensation”, which you can read

 1. Make quicker payments once a sale is completed

 Sales reps don’t like to wait for their payment; so the faster you can pay, the better.
 For example, by streamlining many of the manual tasks associated with variable compensation, the closing of payroll at the Canadian Bank now takes approximately 8 hours and payments are made on a biweekly basis, instead of once a month.